bessinnica/Loc-markdig-azuredocs-test/articles/machine-learning/studio/create-experiment.md

 > [!NOTE]
 > This tutorial shows you the basics of how to drag-and-drop modules onto your experiment, connect them together, run the experiment, and look at the results.
 We're not going to discuss the general topic of machine learning or how to select and use the 100+ built-in algorithms and data manipulation modules included in Studio.
 >
->If you're new to machine learning, the video series [Data Science for Beginners](data-science-for-beginners-the-5-questions-data-science-answers.md) might be a good place to start.
+> If you're new to machine learning, the video series [Data Science for Beginners](data-science-for-beginners-the-5-questions-data-science-answers.md) might be a good place to start.
 This video series is a great introduction to machine learning using everyday language and concepts.
 >
->If you're familiar with machine learning, but you're looking for more general information about Machine Learning Studio, and the machine learning algorithms it contains, here are some good resources:
+> If you're familiar with machine learning, but you're looking for more general information about Machine Learning Studio, and the machine learning algorithms it contains, here are some good resources:
 >
-- [What is Machine Learning Studio?](what-is-ml-studio.md) - This is a high-level overview of Studio.
+> - [What is Machine Learning Studio?](what-is-ml-studio.md) - This is a high-level overview of Studio.
-- [Machine learning basics with algorithm examples](basics-infographic-with-algorithm-examples.md) - This infographic is useful if you want to learn more about the different types of machine learning algorithms included with Machine Learning Studio.
+> - [Machine learning basics with algorithm examples](basics-infographic-with-algorithm-examples.md) - This infographic is useful if you want to learn more about the different types of machine learning algorithms included with Machine Learning Studio.
-- [Machine Learning Guide](https://gallery.cortanaintelligence.com/Tutorial/Machine-Learning-Guide-1) - This guide covers similar information as the infographic above, but in an interactive format.
+> - [Machine Learning Guide](https://gallery.cortanaintelligence.com/Tutorial/Machine-Learning-Guide-1) - This guide covers similar information as the infographic above, but in an interactive format.
-- [Machine learning algorithm cheat sheet](algorithm-cheat-sheet.md) and [How to choose algorithms for Microsoft Azure Machine Learning](algorithm-choice.md) - This downloadable poster and accompanying article discuss the Studio algorithms in depth.
+> - [Machine learning algorithm cheat sheet](algorithm-cheat-sheet.md) and [How to choose algorithms for Microsoft Azure Machine Learning](algorithm-choice.md) - This downloadable poster and accompanying article discuss the Studio algorithms in depth.
-- [Machine Learning Studio: Algorithm and Module Help](https://msdn.microsoft.com/library/azure/dn905974.aspx) - This is the complete reference for all Studio modules, including machine learning algorithms,
+> - [Machine Learning Studio: Algorithm and Module Help](https://msdn.microsoft.com/library/azure/dn905974.aspx) - This is the complete reference for all Studio modules, including machine learning algorithms,

 <!-- -->